tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 A response MAY include a `Response.qualifier` (in RDF, a `bdqffdq:hasResponseQualifier` object property on an instance of a `bdqffdq:Assertion`).
 This is intended as a place to include structured `Assertions` concerning uncertainty in a response.
 This is also intended as a place to include structured `Assertions` about the details of `Amendment` Tests (e.g., TRANSPOSED MAY be attached to a `Response.qualifier` for some `Amendment` Tests).

-`MultiRecord` (`bdqffdq:MultiRecord`) `Measures` that return counts where the input `Information Element` consists of `Response` values from Tests on `Single Records` (`bdqffdq:SingleRecord`) MUST report only a single count as the `Response.result`, but can provide a `Response.qualifier` containing structured data describing additional information such as the total number of `Single Records` evaluated (to calculate percentages), the number of each value of `Response.status` encountered, and the number of each `Response.result` encountered. `Measures` under the Framework are only allowed to return "COMPLETE", "NOT_COMPLETE", or a single number.
+`MultiRecord` (`bdqffdq:MultiRecord`) `Measures` that count results from `SingleRecord` Tests (that is, that return counts where the input `Information Element` consists of `Response` values from Tests on `Single Records` (`bdqffdq:SingleRecord`)) MUST report only a single count as the `Response.result`.
+Such `MultiRecord` `Measures` MAY provide a `Response.qualifier` containing structured data describing additional information such as the total number of `Single Records` evaluated (to calculate percentages), the number of each value of `Response.status` encountered, and the number of each `Response.result` encountered. `Measures` under the Framework are only allowed to return "COMPLETE", "NOT_COMPLETE", or a single number.
 If it is desirable for any `Measure` to return more than a single number, `Response.qualifier` is the extension point to use.

 ## 5 Responses from Tests (normative)

 ### 5.1 The Response Object (normative)

 The four Test Types (`Validation`, `Issue`, `Amendment`, and `Measure`) all provide a `Response` from the execution of the Test.
 The `Response` from a Test is an `Assertion` which MAY form part of a `Data Quality Report` or MAY be wrapped in an `Annotation`.

 Responses from each of the Tests MUST consist of structured data, and MUST NOT be simple pass fail flags.